mapmeld/askcandidates/README.md

 ## Candidates

-* Tim Cruz
+* Ted Cruz
 * Rand Paul
 * Hillary Clinton

 Candidates should be added after they officially declare their intention to run for president in 2016.
-The name of the candidate should be a common spelling used by CNN, the New York Times, and/or the Economist, and not unnecessarily formal (for example: Timothy Cruz, Hillary Rodham Clinton).
+The name of the candidate should be a common spelling used by CNN, the New York Times, and/or the Economist, and not unnecessarily formal (for example: Theodore Cruz, Hillary Rodham Clinton).

 ## Questions